elrikose/tutorials/k8s/cks/topics/opa.md

 The Custom Resource Definitions (CRD) implement:
 - Constraint Template (eg. Required Labels)
 - Constraint that is an implementation of that template

+Constraint Templates create CRDs that are used by constraints

 # Install OPA Gatekeeper